killergerbah/asbplayer-docs/docs/reference/settings.md

 ### Subtitle regex filter

-Substrings matched by this regex will be replaced by the value of `Subtitle regex filter text replacement`.
+Substrings matched by this regex will be replaced by the value of [Subtitle regex filter text replacement](#subtitle-regex-filter-text-replacement)

 ### Subtitle regex filter text replacement